Migration journey for GKE and Anthos

 In the landing zone setup phase, you configure the deployment environment for the migrated containers.

 - Create or identify the GKE or Anthos cluster to host your migrated workloads.
 This deployment cluster can a GKE or Anthos cluster on Google Cloud, Anthos clusters on VMware, or 1.4 version or later Anthos clusters on AWS..

 - Create VPC network rules and Kubernetes network policies for your applications.

 - Cluster administrator, familiar with cluster deployment, Google Cloud networking, firewall rules, Identity and Access Management service accounts and roles, and launching deployments from the Google Cloud Marketplace.

 You are now ready to migrate your VM workloads and deploy them as containers.
 The details of the migration and deployment phase are shown in the following diagram:

 The migration and deployment workflow contains the following steps:

-Configure the processing cluster: Create a GKE or Anthos processing cluster to run the Migrate for Anthos and GKE components that perform the transformation from a source VM to the target container.
+Configure the processing cluster: Create a GKE or Anthos processing cluster to run the Migrate to Containers components that perform the transformation from a source VM to the target container.

 Add a migration source: Add the migration source that represents the source platform from which you will be migrating.